Gospel music: Southern gospel music

 Southern gospel music comes from the Southeastern United States and is similar in sound to Christian country music, but it sometimes known as "quartet music" for its traditional "four men and a piano" set up.
 The genre, while remaining predominantly White, began to integrate Black gospel stylings in the 1960s.
 It has evolved over the years into a popular form of music across the United States and overseas, especially among baby boomers and those living in the South.
 Like other forms of music the creation, performance, significance, and even the definition of southern gospel varies according to culture and social context.
-It is composed and performed for many purposes, ranging from aesthetic pleasure, religious or ceremonial purposes, or as an entertainment product for the marketplace.

 Christian country music

 Christian country music, sometimes referred to as country gospel music, is a subgenre of gospel music with a country flair, is also known as inspirational country.
+Webb Pierce, the Oak Ridge Boys and Granpa Jones recorded Christian country music records.
 Christian country over the years has progressed into a mainstream country sound with inspirational or positive country lyrics.
 In the mid-1990s, Christian country hit its highest popularity.
 This popularity was such that mainstream artists like Larry Gatlin, Charlie Daniels and Barbara Mandrell, just to name a few, began recording music that had this positive Christian country flair.
 These mainstream artists have now become award winners in this genre.

 Comparison to other hymnody

-Some proponents of "standard" hymns generally dislike gospel music of the late 19th and early 20th centuries.
+Some proponents of "standard" hymns generally dislike gospel music of the late 19th and early 20th centuries, believing that it emphasizes emotion over doctrine.
 For example, Patrick and Sydnor complain that commercial success led to a proliferation of such music, and "deterioration, even in a standard which to begin with was not high, resulted."
 They went on to say, "there is no doubt that a deterioration in taste follows the use of this type of hymn and tune; it fosters an attachment to the trivial and sensational which dulls and often destroys sense of the dignity and beauty which best befit the song that is used in the service of God."

 Gold reviewed the issue in 1958, and collected a number of quotations similar to the complaints of Patrick and Sydnor.
 However, he also provided this quotation: "Gospel hymnody has the distinction of being America's most typical contribution to Christian song.
 As such, it is valid in its inspiration and in its employment."

 Today, with historical distance, there is a greater acceptance of such gospel songs into official denominational hymnals.
 For example, the United Methodist Church made this acceptance explicit in The Faith We Sing, a 2000 supplement to the official denominational hymnal.
 In the preface, the editors say, "Experience has shown that some older treasures were missed when the current hymnals were compiled."